 Canberra is the capital city of Australia

-Many people consider Sydney or Melbourne as the capital city of Australia, but Canberra was declared as a new capital in 1913.
+Many people consider Sydney or Melbourne as the capital city of Australia, however Canberra was declared as a new capital in 1913.
 The city is smaller in both size and population to other state capitals.
-However, it is home to the national parliament and administrative departments of the Federal Government.
+However, the sheer variety of things to see and do and the ease of travelling around the city means that you can experience so much of what the city has to offer making Canberra one of Australia's best short break destinations.

 Canberra is home of the Australian story.
 The story of what it means to be Australian is found by exploring our collections of national treasures in museums, galleries, archives, memorials, libraries and collections.